 While the initial setup of this kind of password adds a few extra seconds to the process, I promise you it’s worth the effort.

-Setup Tutorial with 1Password
+Double Blind Setup with 1Password (Tutorial)

 Let’s pretend that you’re setting up a new Facebook account and you want to use the double blind password strategy with 1Password.